Prosperity-Path/Wealth-Building-Content/README.md

 The set of content here is positioned to be collaborative.
 There's no gold standard to this knowledge, so we're excited to have community memebers propose improvements.

 If you have a question or want to hear others' thoughts on any ideas found in the content, then the discussions section of the Prosperity Path is the best route.

+If there's a need for a piece of content that's not here, feel free to open an issue describing the outline of the intended piece.